Hayop Ka!: Plot

-In Manila, a feline named Nimfa Dimaano visits Manghuhula, an octopus fortune teller who divines that Nimfa will fall in love with two men at the same time, as well as have wild sex in the future.
-Nimfa works as a perfume salesperson at a mall department store, and is dating a muscular mongrel named Roger Europeo, a janitor who lives with Nimfa and frequently has sex with her.
+In Manila, Nimfa Dimaano visits Manghuhula, an octopus fortune teller who predicts that Nimfa will fall in love with two men at the same time and have wild sex in the future.
+Nimfa works as a perfume saleswoman at a mall department store, and cohabits with a mongrel named Roger Europeo, a janitor.
 That night, Nimfa and Roger eat stew at a kiosk that they frequently visit.
 Roger casually proposes marriage to Nimfa and she declines, noting their lack of money.
 He suggests that Nimfa, who pays for their rent, stop paying for her sister Linda's school tuition, but she refuses, saying that she does not want her sister to be a dropout like she was.

-While selling perfume at work one day, Nimfa is approached by Iñigo Villanueva, a wealthy dog with a career as a high-profile entrepreneur but also a secret sex addict.
-Nimfa helps Iñigo pick out a luxury perfume to give to his mother as a gift for her birthday.
-Iñigo suggests that he and Nimfa go out on a date, and gives her his business card.
-After work, Nimfa finds herself irritated by Roger, and rejects his sexual advances that night.
-At Iñigo's mother's birthday dinner, Iñigo gives her the present, which she unwraps to find a cheap cologne.
-Realizing that Nimfa gave him the wrong item, Iñigo finds Nimfa on social media and messages her about the mistake while she's in bed with Roger.
-They arrange to meet and have the cologne returned, and after doing so, Iñigo drives Nimfa home.
+While at work one day, Nimfa is approached by Iñigo Villanueva, a wealthy high-profile entrepreneur dog but also a secret sex addict.
+Nimfa helps Iñigo pick out a luxury perfume as a birthday gift for his mother.
+Iñigo asks Nimfa out, and gives her his business card.
+After work, Nimfa finds herself irritated by Roger and rejects his sexual advances.
+At Iñigo's mother's birthday dinner, Iñigo unwraps the present to find a cheap cologne.
+Iñigo finds Nimfa on social media and messages her about the mistake while she's in bed with Roger.
+They arrange to meet and have the cologne returned, and Iñigo drives Nimfa home.

 For their anniversary, Roger takes Nimfa to the stew kiosk.
-Nimfa ignores her meal, instead texting flirtatiously with Iñigo; the attention she gives to her phone causes Roger to feel suspicious.
-Later, Iñigo visits Nimfa at her job to pick up the correct perfume.
-He is accompanied by a hot female poodle named Marie, which makes Nimfa jealous.
-Iñigo senses Nimfa's jealousy, and discovers he is in love with both women.
-Despite this, he texts Nimfa again that night, telling her Marie is just a good friend, and invites her to go on a little trip with him the next day, which she reluctantly accepts.
-However, after Iñigo finishes with her, he joins Marie for champagne in his hot tub.
+Nimfa ignores her meal, instead texting flirtatiously with Iñigo; Roger becomes suspicious.
+Later, Iñigo visits Nimfa at her job to pick up the correct perfume, accompanied by a poodle named Marie.
+Iñigo senses Nimfa's jealousy and discovers he is in love with both women.
+Despite this, he texts Nimfa again that night, telling her that Marie is just a friend, and invites her to go on a trip with him the next day.
+After Iñigo ends the call, he joins Marie for champagne in his hot tub.